Cairo-Uni-Racing-Team-Embedded-Teams-23/Communication-and-IOT-/BluePill Drivers/CURT_CAN/README.md

 #### Steps

 0. Setting up pre-build configuration:
 	- In CAN_config.h, the bit timings should be set accordingly.
-In these definitions we define this configuration for CAN_CONFIG_1.
+In these definitions, we define this configuration for CAN_CONFIG_1.
 Everything is disabled except automatic bus off.
 	```c
 	#define CAN1_FIFO_PRIORITY DISABLE
 	#define CAN1_RECEIVE_FIFO_LOCKED_MODE DISABLE